GrimoireGL/GrimoireJS/README.md

 Web engineers have typically used `event driven` javascript programs for daily works.
 And they mutate DOM APIs to make Web pages dynamic.

-However, CG engineers haves typically used `loop based` programs for daily works.
+However, CG engineers has typically used `loop based` programs for daily works.
 These are mostly build with a programming language with strong type like C++ or C#.
 And recently CG engineers more like to use strongly structured engines like Unity.

 This is why these 2 engineers have so much different flow for workings.
 This is why it is hard to learn CG stuff by Web engineers.
 And CG engineers are also hard to make suitable APIs for Web engineers working with.